 Be open, honest, share vulnerable moments from your life, and, most importantly, give people your full attention.
 One friend is worth a thousand contacts, so don’t rush building your network.
 Take it one step and person at a time.

 That was a long summary.
-There’s tons of good stuff in the book, and since it mostly draws on Keith’s personal experience, it reads sort of like a biography, which makes the ideas from the book stick really well.
+There’s tons of good stuff in Never Eat Alone, and since it mostly draws on Keith’s personal experience, it reads sort of like a biography, which makes the ideas from the book stick really well.
 Feels very much like a modern version of How To Win Friends & Influence People, and that’s a huge compliment!

 Who would I recommend the Never Eat Alone summary to?